dduyg/codeCurations/scripts/HaikuSculptor/README.md

 The above command generates *3 Haikus* based on randomly selected themes and save them to a JSON file.

 ## Customization
 The list of predefined themes can be modified in the script to add or remove themes.
 Each Haiku is generated based on a random selection from this list.
-The script pulls related words from the *Datamuse API* based on the selected theme.
+The script pulls related words from the *Datamuse API* to create varied and creative Haikus based on the selected theme.

 If you want to add a new theme like "mountain" and associated words, you can extend the lists in the script:
 ```python